fruits-360/.github/profile/README.md

 I have NOT taken pictures from other sources.

-I have NOT generated artificial pictures of fruits, vegetables.
+I have NOT generated artificial pictures of fruits, vegetables etc.